 Sports Psychology & Performance

-Sport Psychology/Sport Performance Enhancement helps individuals learn to control their thoughts; eliminate negative Self-Talk; reduce competition anxiety; substitute Positive Self-Talk and increase the athlete’s Focus and Concentration.
+Sports Psychology/Sports Performance Enhancement helps individuals learn to control their thoughts; eliminate negative Self-Talk; reduce competition anxiety; substitute Positive Self-Talk and increase the athlete’s Focus and Concentration.
 Typically, athletes can lose their focus when they’ve made a skill error and become overly cautious or overly mechanical.
 What follows are negative unwanted thoughts.
-Dr. Sterk teaches athletes how to refocus quickly allowing for improved performance outcome.
+Dr. Sterk teaches athletes how to refocus quickly allowing for improved performance outcomes.

 - Improving Focus and Concentration